top of page

 Introduction to Offshore Vessels

 Offshore vessels are crucial in the offshore oil and gas sector, supporting operations like exploration, drilling, production, and maintenance.
 They are built to endure the marine environment's challenges.
-Recently, they've taken on new roles in offshore construction projects, including the setup of offshore wind farms.
+Their demand has grown for offshore construction projects, including the setup of offshore wind farms.

 The offshore industry uses a variety of vessels, each tailored for specific tasks.
 Key types include: